Sankii10/Sankii10/README.md

 <br>

 <p align="center">
-Ex-Capgemini Software Engineer with 2 years in Banking domain, now focused on Business Analysis and Data Analytics.
+Ex-Capgemini Software Engineer with 2 years of IT experience, including exposure to the Financial Services domain,, now focused on Business Analysis and Data Analytics.
 MTech CSE from VIT Vellore and PGDM in Marketing and Analytics from IMI Bhubaneswar.